-For years, there have been stories of long waits to actually see a physician-waits sometimes so long that veterans have died waiting.
+For years, there have been stories of long waits to actually

+see a physician-waits sometimes so long that veterans have died waiting.
 There also have been horror stories of mistreatment of veterans by career bureaucrat administrators at the VA, including deliberate falsification of records to hide the bureaucrats' failures.
 Regarding those abuses, it was until recently all but impossible to remove the VA bureaucrats responsible for the problems.

-Thanks to reforms initiated and fought for by President Donald J. Trump in his first term starting in 2016, long waits have been cut down by allowing veterans "freedom to choose" to seek help from private physicians when the VA is unable to provide timely help.
+Thanks to reforms initiated and fought for by former President Donald J. Trump in his first term starting in 2016, long waits have been cut down by allowing veterans "freedom to choose" to seek help from private physicians when the VA is unable to provide timely help.

 The Trump reforms include the ability to terminate those VA bureaucrats and employees who fail to properly serve the veterans.
-Several thousand VA bureaucrats and other VA employees have reportedly been fired for abuses.
-The result has been that President Trump has received an approval rating among veterans being served by VA to an astonishing "91%."
+Several thousand VA bureaucrats and other VA employees were reportedly fired during the Trump administration for abuses.
+The result has been that President Trump received an approval rating among veterans being served by VA of an astonishing "91%."